Virtual Cockpit

 - Use GPS heading when moving for most accurate direction

-Virtual Cockpit records your track in KML format, compatible with Google Earth.
+Virtual Cockpit records your flight data in KML format, compatible with Google Earth.
+Each track point includes a full sensor data snapshot in FDR comment format for later analysis.

 Recording Features: